 The undergraduate, master’s and short courses offered at Polimoda connect the legacy of the past, with new research and creativity.
 Professors offer experience-based learning, adapting courses to the changes in the industry as they happen, which is nurtured inside the Renaissance-style building of Villa Favard, the state-of-the-art Design Lab, and in the Polimoda Library.
 With 70% of students from countries outside Italy, Polimoda is a cultural force in the heart of Florence.

-The concept of fashion displacement brings attention back to what really counts: the body and mind of young students, their gaze as it is, full of dreams and nightmares.
+Human-centric values uphold the institutional foundation.
+Polimoda brings attention back to what really counts: the body and mind of young students, their gaze as it is, full of dreams and nightmares.

 In 1986, Polimoda was founded as Politecnico Internazionale della Moda in an agreement between two international centres of fashion, and two trailblazers of the industry.
 Shirley Goodman, the former Executive Vice President Emeritus at FIT in New York and Executive Director of the Educational Foundation for the Fashion Industries, and Don Emilio Pucci, Marchese di Barsento and founder of the famous Florentine brand Emilio Pucci, came together to create a centre for excellence in fashion education, to serve the city as much as the global industry.
 The first classes took place at Villa Strozzi in central Florence that year, and the Institute has only grown in strength and influence since then.